 Canada’s IPCs are calling on their respective governments to amend access to information and privacy legislation to ensure they are empowered to compel the production of records in order to independently review records over which public bodies claim solicitor-client privilege.

-The joint resolution is available on the OIPC’s website. www.oipc.ab.ca
+The joint resolution is available on the OIPC’s website at www.oipc.ab.ca.

 - 30 -